KDahir247/Fabled-Engine/README.md

 # current progress:
 * rough render of obj with material on the screen.
-* Testing different obj with material to see if it is mapped correctly.
+* Refactor and redesign camera.
+* Creating dynamic fly like camera with zooming.

 ![title](https://github.com/KDahir247/wgpu-obj-loader/blob/main/res/002.png)
 </br>